Adore2113/MarsHSim/README.md

 ## Why this project:

-I wanted to build something that feels real, and something I was genuinely interested in and excited about.
+I wanted to build something that feels real, and something I was genuinely interested in understanding and excited about.

 MarsHSim started as a way to explore how a closed life support system actually behaves over time, not just as isolated calculations but as a connected system where everything affects everything else.

 Instead of solving problems individually, this project focuses on how systems interact, drift, stabilize, learn, and fail.

+As I developed the individual systems, the project naturally raised a larger question: what would 30 people need not only to survive on Mars, but to permanently live there, and expand with?

 My long term goal is to move toward a simulation that can support autonomous decision making and eventually integrate machine learning for prediction and control, while keeping it structured, autonomous, and slightly interactive to make it more engaging.